AnthonyWuZYW/Machine-Learning-Projects/README.md

 FGSM.py: The implementation of Fast Gradient Sign Method (FGSM) to generate adversarial images and its effect on performance based on different perturbation budget.

+PDG.py: The implementation of Projected Gradient Descent (PDG) to generate adversarial images and its effect on performance based on different perturbation budget.

 ## Regression

 ridge-regression.py: The two implementations of ridge regression (closed-form and gradient descent) and the performance evaluation with the Boston housing datasets.